Anchoromicrocotyle: Morphology and hosts

 Members of Anchoromicrocotyle have an elongated body with the a symmetrical haptor armed with three pairs of larval hooks.
 The digestif system includes two oral suckers with papillary edges, a pharynx and an esophagus present.
 The male genital system includes numerous postovarian testicles, a vas deferens and a complex copulatory organ composed of: a penis-like copulatory organ, a male atrium and two prostate bags.
 The female genital system comprises a complex ovary, a genito-intestinal canal, an ootype, a uterus and a medio-dorsal unarmed vagina.

 Species of Anchoromicrocotyle are parasites of marine fish of the family Sciaenidae.

 Species

-According to the World Register of Marine Species, this genus includes one specie:
+According to the World Register of Marine Species, this genus includes one species: